opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/compute_instance_v2.md

   Changing this creates a new server.

-* `security_groups` - (Optional) An array of one or more security group names to associate with the server.
+* `security_groups` - (Optional) An array of one or more security group names or IDs (recommended) to associate with the server.
 Changing this results in adding/removing security groups from the existing server.

 -> When attaching the instance to networks using Ports,